 Speed Limits

-- In cities and towns (urban areas), the speed limit is 50 km/h.
+• 50 km/h in built-up areas in built-up areas (urban areas).
 Beware that these limits often extend to the stretch of highway passing around the towns, so watch for signs indicating lowered speed limits, even on highways.

-- On other roads, the maximum speeds are: 90 km/h on local roads, 110 km/h on non-major highways outside major urban areas, and 130 km/h on highways.
+• 90 km/h on secondary and local roads, 110 km/h on main roads (non-major highways outside major urban areas), and 130 km/h on motorways.

 On the Adriatic highway (subject to any contra-indication signage) the speed is limited to 90 km/h for most of the Bari – Ostuni section, increasing to 110 km/h just before Ostuni.
 On the toll roads the limit is 130 km/h.